plasorak/ssh-proc-mux/README.md

 This tool uses a python launcher `launcher.py` to start subprocesses on the remote host. `ssh_proc_mux.py` just waits for the python prompt in `launcher.py` to start and then stdin command to it.
 The upshot is that there isn't any socket opened by `launcher.py`, so it can be run on a remote host without any firewall rules.

 ## Known issues
-- On Mac, the launcher process cannot be tied to the ssh_proc_mux process.
-This means if you `SIGQUIT` the ssh_proc_mux process, the launcher process will not be killed.
-It should work on Linux.
+- On Mac, the launcher process cannot be tied to the `ssh_proc_mux` process.
+This means if you `SIGQUIT` the `ssh_proc_mux` process, the launcher process will not be killed.
+That shouldn't be the case on Linux.